kevin9985/notification-infrastructure-providers/README.md

 # Notification Infrastructure Providers
 Notification infrastructure is a developer tool or platform that delivers alerts, messages, and user notifications.
 Here, I'll list different notification infrastructure providers for developers that suits various purposes.
+I want to make sure we list providers who support API integrations so developers can integrate them with their apps.

 ## Notification Infrastructure Platforms
 * [courier.com](https://courier.com) - Single API for push, in-app, email, chat, SMS, and other messaging channels with template management and other features.